 You’ll find an international ATM with English menus at the CPO lobby to your right as you exit JR Hiroshima Station’s south side and in the many 7-Eleven stores in the city.

-Starting 30 October 2017, SilkAir offer 3 times weekly flights from Changi Airport to Hiroshima.
+You can get to Hiroshima from Changi Airport via flights with a stopover at Tokyo Haneda Airport.
 From Hiroshima Airport, you can take a 50-minute bus ride to the city centre.

 Search for airfare deals and book your Hiroshima holiday now!